Introduction

 Start Here: How Heavy Should I Lift?

 Your first session is not about pushing hard.
 It’s about setting the right starting point so you can progress without excessive soreness or setbacks.
+Most people start too heavy.
+That leads to poor movement, fatigue, and inconsistent training.

-Your First Session (or Returning After a Break)
+Your First Session (or Rebuilding)

 - Focus on control and technique